neato0079/exam-analytics/README.md

 ### Notes

-run server with `python manage.py runserver` get back into the python env looking into the env/bin directory. instrunctions there
+- Run server with `python manage.py runserver`
+- Get back into the python env looking into the env/bin directory. instrunctions there